ResearchComputing/Documentation/docs/programming/profiling-nvidia-gpu-performance.md

 ### Getting Started

 To use `nsys`, first load the appropriate CUDA module.
-Then compile the CUDA code (`vectorAdd.cu`), available in the [Sample CUDA code](?tabset-cuda-code=cuda-vector-add#tabset-ref-cuda-code){.external} section, using the `nvcc` compiler.
+Then compile the CUDA code [vectorAdd.cu](?tabset-cuda-code=cuda-vector-add#tabset-ref-cuda-code){.external} using the `nvcc` compiler.
 Finally, run `nsys` by prefixing it to your compiled application.

 ```
 $ module load cuda